 Bubbles are used to note where sections and details are taken.
-The letter or number in the top half of the bubble is the designation of the detail/section itself and the A-3 type number on the bottom is the page number.
-That is why you have to number your pages.
+The letter or number in the top half of the bubble is the designation of the detail/section itself and the letter + number combination on the bottom is the page (or sheet) number.
+That is why you have to number your pages / sheets.
+In large drawing sets, we refer to pages as sheets.